Chapter 1 : How to Be a Black

 I followed his line of sight to see none other than Lucius Malfoy, sitting rather calmly on an armchair in the midst of all the chaos.
 When he saw me looking at him, his eyes glinted coldly and he smirked.
 I folded my arms across my chest, still surprised.

-doing here?”
+“What are you doing here?”
 I blurted it out all too soon, and in less than a second Walburga had rounded on me.

 Lucius smiled and inclined his head to me, but there was no warmth in the gesture.
 “Your lovely sister Narcissa—she has just agreed to betrothal.”